 Minnesota Ovarian Cancer Alliance (MOCA)

-The Minnesota Ovarian Cancer Alliance will award a total of $580,000 in multiple grants in May 2020 to accelerate the ovarian cancer research work of Minnesota researchers.
+The Minnesota Ovarian Cancer Alliance will award grants in November 2021 to support research on the early detection of ovarian cancer.

-Research proposals may be for individual projects or part of a larger research project related to ovarian, primary peritoneal or fallopian tube cancer.
-Awards will be granted only to projects conducted in the state of Minnesota by Minnesota-based researchers.
-Project funding is available for 1 year of activity.
-Grant requests must be in the exact amount of either $50,000 or $100,000 for general awards or $80,000 for the Spin it Teal/Give to the Max Day research award.
+Research proposals may be for individual projects or part of a larger research project related to early detection of ovarian, primary peritoneal or fallopian tube cancer.
+Awards are available to researchers working anywhere in the U.S. Project funding is available for one year of activity.
+Grant requests must be for the amount of $50,000.

-Evaluation of proposed projects will be made by national experts in ovarian cancer research and at large MOCA members.
+Evaluation of proposed projects will be made by national experts in early detection research and at large MOCA members.
 Recommendations will be voted on by the MOCA Board of Directors.

 Proposals must be paginated and include the following:

-- Budget should clearly state total amount requested.
-Budget should include category of expense and include a rationale for each budget item.
-MOCA funds can be used for PI salary, conference travel and publication costs as deemed necessary by PI.
+5. Budget should include the category of expense and include a rationale for each budget item.
+MOCA funds can be used for PI salary, conference travel, and publication costs as deemed necessary by PI.
 Salary costs should be detailed.
 MOCA funds cannot be used for indirect costs.

-- Curriculum vitae (resume), including education, honors, professional experience, publications, and grants
+o Curriculum vitae (resume), including education, honors, professional experience, publications, grants

-- Project timeline detailing the expected chronological progress of research goals over the year of funding requested.
+8. Project timeline detailing the expected chronological progress of research aims.

-Electronic proposals must be submitted as one PDF document and be received by the MOCA office by 4 p.m.
-CT on March 2, 2020.
-Direct your electronic submission to firstname.lastname@example.org.
-Send one original hard copy of the proposal to:
+Electronic proposals must be submitted as one PDF document and received by the MOCA office by 4 p.m.
+CDT on July 1, 2021.
+Direct your electronic submission to Kate Micek at firstname.lastname@example.org.